 - Responsible.....
-"R"......
+"R".......
 The Doer The responsible person takes the initiative in the particular area, develops the alternatives, analyzes the situation, makes the initial recommendation, and is on the line if nothing happens in the area.
-Responsibility can be shared. - Consult......
+Responsibility can be shared. - Accountable......
+"A"......
+The Buck Stops Here The accountable or approver is the person who must sign off on or veto a decision before it is implemented or selected from a list of options; the person with yes/no authority.
+Only one "A" can be assigned to an action. - Consult......
 "C"......
 In the Loop The person(s) must be consulted before a decision is reached but has no veto power.
 There is a predetermined need for two-way communication.
-Input from the designated position is required. - Inform......
-"I"......
-Keep in the Picture
+Input from the designated position is required.